Kirkham, Lancashire: Regeneration

-In 2022 Fylde Borough Council purchased Grade II listed Hillside on Preston Street and the former Lloyds bank on Poulton Street, as part of the town's £10m regeneration plan, Kirkham Futures.
-Hillside was a former restaurant and popular wedding venue, but both buildings have been empty for some years.
-The former bank, which was originally a Charity Girls School dating back to 1860, is hoped to be converted into a community cinema.
+In 2022 Fylde Borough Council purchased Grade II listed "Hillside" on Preston Street and the former Lloyds Bank on Poulton Street, as part of the town's £10m regeneration plan, Kirkham Futures.
+"Hillside" was a former restaurant and popular wedding venue, but both buildings had been empty for some years.
+The former bank, which was originally a Charity Girls School dating back to 1860, was hoped to be converted into a community cinema, but it was later decided to convert it to a hospitality venue.

-Kirkham Futures is a four-year plan, led by Fylde Council's regeneration team, in partnership with Lancashire County Council and Kirkham Town Council, which will use a £6.3m grant from the Government’s Future High Streets Fund (FHSF).
+Kirkham Futures is a four-year plan, led by Fylde Council's regeneration team, in partnership with Lancashire County Council and Kirkham Town Council, which will use a £6.3m grant from the Government's Future High Streets Fund (FHSF).

+In January 2023, the town's Market Square closed for town centre improvements to be carried out.
+The Phase 1 Public Realm works replaced existing public realm and infrastructure, such as street furniture, in the area of Market Square and Poulton Street.
+Included in the contract is a five-year maintenance and repair commitment by the contractor, after which such upkeep would be included in existing revenue budgets.
+A lighting scheme was implemented in the square and will be maintained and repaired within the existing revenue budget provision.
+The contract was awarded to Eric Wright Civil Engineering Ltd, following a successful procurement exercise.

+In 2023 and 2024 a cooperative partnership funded a programme of events inspired by the former Roman presence in Kirkham and Wesham, allowing the community to participate in art and archaeology projects.
+Activities included a community archaeology project, a high street mural and a heritage-inspired art and lantern festival.

+The improvement of the Market Square, following the £9.5M town centre regeneration plan, was completed in August 2024 and a ban on parking was introduced by Lancashire County Council.
+All on-street and off-street parking in the town is free and the council noted there were "ample" alternatives to the square, including the car parks at Eagles Court and Mill Street.
+The ban excluded vehicles needing access for the market and events.

 Education

 Kirkham has two secondary schools: Carr Hill High School a mixed comprehensive school, and Kirkham Grammar School, an independent school.
-Feeding into these two schools are the primary schools of Kirkham: Kirkham and Wesham Primary School, Kirkham Grammar Junior School, St John the Evangelist (also known as "The Willows") Catholic Primary School, Kirkham St Michael's C of E Primary School and Pear Tree Specialist School (for special requirements in physical and sensory).
+Feeding into these two schools are the primary schools of Kirkham: Kirkham and Wesham Primary School, Kirkham Grammar Junior School, St John the Evangelist (also known as "The Willows") Catholic Primary School and Kirkham St Michael's C of E Primary School.
+Additionally, Pear Tree School offers special education for children and young people, aged 2-19, with severe and profound and multiple learning difficulties.